 Recent events in Greece and the effects of now being in arrears with regard to their IMF debt repayment, cannot escape our screens.
 Now as Greece stumbles toward a referendum this Sunday, many are wondering what could happen next, and what will it all mean?

-This article is to provide my observations and add to a recently written article by a colleague of mine at Spectrum, about Greece and potential implications of the current debt crisis.
+This article is to provide my observations and add to a recently written article by a colleague of mine about Greece and potential implications of the current debt crisis.

-One key point I would like to repeat from Daphne’s article here, specifically in relation to investing for your future is this:
+One key point I would like to emphasis in relation to investing for your future is this:

 “If there is a Greek exit, there may be some immediate selling off of (riskier) assets, but longer term, the economic impact to the rest of Europe should be limited”